fizzwidget/faction-friend/readme.txt

 - The War Within: Severed Threads Commendation.
 (Is this the only item-based repeatable reputation gain this expansion so far?
 Let me know if you've found others!)
 - Dragonflight: Treasure collection turnins for the four major Patch 10.0 renown factions, Vault Artifacts, reputation items for certain past expansions' factions from Paracausal Flakes vendors, Insignia for the six major renown factions (some purchaseable with Flightstones if somehow you still have any)
 - Shadowlands:
-- Battle for Azeroth: Treasures for Rustbolt Resistance, Island Expedition items for major Zandalar and Kul Tiras factions (dubloon purchase, turnin purchased item)
+- Battle for Azeroth: Treasures for Rustbolt Resistance, Island Expedition items for major Zandalar and Kul Tiras factions, Honorbound / 7th Legion, and Champions of Azeroth (turnin for an item that drops in expeditions or for some factions can be purchased with dubloons), various items for Nazjatar factions
 - Legion: Patch 7.3 Argus factions, Talon's Vengeance faction, more Greater Insignia items and Demon's Soulstone for all factions
 - Warlords of Draenor:
 - Mists of Pandaria: Hozen Peace Pipe